 The total temporary fill associated with the proposed project is 2.6 acres (115,470 square feet), while the permanent fill (new penstocks, powerhouses and site work) will eliminate 0.66 acres (28,999 square feet) of migratory habitat.
 The majority of the temporary fill will be placed and removed in the Stillwater Branch outside of the spring outmigration period.
 As the Stillwater does not function as an upstream migratory corridor due to a lack of passage facilities, the placement of this fill is anticipated to have an insignificant effect on the migration PCE.
-However, the placement of permanent fill will negatively affect the functioning of the habitat in the bypass reach at both projects by precluding the use of the habitat for migration.
-As the permanent fill associated with the new structures will only occupy 0.02% of the migratory habitat in the Stillwater Branch, it is not anticipated that it will substantially alter the functioning of the habitat for Atlantic salmon.
+However, the placement of permanent fill will negatively affect the functioning of the habitat in the bypass reach at both projects by precluding the use of the habitat for migratory habitat in the Stillwater Branch, it is not anticipated that it will substantially alter the functioning of the habitat for Atlantic salmon.